3liz/lizmap-web-client/tests/README.md

 *First add testing data as explained above.*

-The `end2end` directory contains some end-to-end tests made for Cypress.
+The `end2end` directory contains some end-to-end tests made for Cypress and Playwright.
-Go in `end2end` directory and execute `npm install` to install Cypress (only the first time).
+Go in `end2end` directory and execute `npm install` to install Cypress and Playwright (only the first time).

+### Cypress
 You can then :
 - execute `npm run cy:open` to open Cypress window.
 - select the target browser then click one of the integration tests or 'Run n integration specs' to run all.